cjknoble/NewarkDataMining/README.md

 # Scripts for Newark Data Mining
-Pulling imagery for Newark from different satellites The following codes are used for pulling imagery from Google Earth Imagery for Newark, NJ
+Pulling data for Newark from different sources
+The following codes are used for pulling imagery from Google Earth Imagery for Newark, NJ as well as Google search term results